 • Dismissal of the general secretary and deputy general secretary upon the proposal of the UEFA President, or by a decision supported by two-thirds or more of all members of the UEFA Executive Committee

 • Overall supervision of the UEFA administration, including the general secretary and deputy general secretary, especially in terms of observance of laws, the UEFA Statutes, regulations and orders; approval of the annual business plan of the UEFA administration

 • Compilation of a written report for presentation to the Ordinary UEFA Congress

 • Examination of the administration's report to the Ordinary UEFA Congress

 The UEFA Executive Committee may delegate the preparation and implementation of its decisions or the supervision of business to one or more of its members.
 The committee is also authorised to delegate management, either fully or partly, to the UEFA President, to one or more of its members and/or to the UEFA administration.

 As a general rule, the UEFA Executive Committee meets once every two months, and is convened by the UEFA President.
 The UEFA President may invite third parties to attend meetings of the UEFA Executive Committee in an advisory capacity.
-The committee has a quorum of half plus one of its voting members, including the UEFA President or, in his absence, a vice-president.
+The committee has a quorum of more than half of its voting members, including the UEFA President or, in his absence, a vice-president.

 UEFA Executive Committee decisions come into immediate force, unless the UEFA Executive Committee decides otherwise.
 A UEFA Executive Committee member or the UEFA President does not take part in the deliberation of any matter or point of issue involving the member association and/or a club affiliated to the member association with which he/she is associated, or in any case in which a conflict of interest exists.